YouTube Gaming

 YouTube Gaming was a video gaming application for videos and live streaming, developed and launched by YouTube on August 26, 2015, and intended to compete with the Amazon.com-owned Twitch, Facebook Gaming, and Microsoft-owned Mixer.

 YouTube Gaming was turned into a gaming entertainment category to attract special interest in its online video service, where all game-related videos on YouTube were stored and had the ability to display live streams or uploaded videos and share it.

-In September 2018, Google announced the shut down of the app on May 30, 2019, and transferred all of its popularity to the main application.
+In September 2018, Google announced the shut down of the dedicated app on May 30, 2019, and merged it into the main application as a dedicated category.